• Skip to primary navigation

 Annex Ale Project

 Founded in 2015 by co-owners Andrew Bullied and Erica O’Gorman is Annex Ale Project.
-The brewery is located in the Manchester neighbourhood of Calgary and frequently experiment with with product and creations.
-Next to their brewery is their tasting room and invite their guests to enjoy a pint or a flight to sample their many different beers, ciders and even craft sodas.
+The brewery is located in the Manchester neighbourhood of Calgary and frequently experiments with products and creations.
+Next to their brewery is their tasting room, and they invite their guests to enjoy a pint or a flight to sample their many different beers, ciders and even craft sodas.

 Hold my beer